Living in Truth:

 In Chapter 3, it was noted that the 777 years attributed to Lamech was only a symbolic figure.
 The number seven was the number of Thoth (Lamech I), it was the number of the Great Pyramid, and also the Biblical number of completion.
 The Patriarch Enoch was said to live 365 years.
 This figure of 365 is likewise highly symbolic.
 The god Enki (Enoch) was "Lord of the Earth," and responsible for determining the properties of Earth.
 Of course, 365 is the number of whole days in one year.
 The Earth revolves around the Sun in approximately 365.25 days.
 The 365 years of Enoch are the fewest of all the early Patriarchs.
 However, there is no indication that the life span of the god Enki was in any way cut short.
 In the lore of Mesopotamia, Ea-Enki remained alive (if not fully active) right up until the time of the Great Flood.
 He did "vanish" at this time, but so did the rest of the pantheon.

 The premature disappearance of Enoch would then seem to apply more to the second Patriarch by that name.
 It was once considered possible that an ephemeral 13th Dynasty pharaoh named Au-ibre Hor actually belonged to the late 12th Dynasty.
 The rationale for this was that Au-ibre Hor had been buried within the pyramid complex of the 12th Dynasty pharaoh Amenemhet III at Dahshur.
-In addition to the coffin and mummy of Au-ibre Hor, his tomb also contained a funerary chest inscribed with the praenomen of Amenemhet III, Nymaatre.w According to the Turin king-list, Auibre ruled for only a matter of months.
+In addition to the coffin and mummy of Au-ibre Hor, his tomb also contained a funerary chest inscribed with the praenomen of Amenemhet III, Nymaatre.[cc]
+According to the Turin king-list, Auibre ruled for only a matter of months.
 However, there is a variant of Au-ibre in the Egyptian 13th Dynasty, that being Wah-ibre, who was considered to rule for over 11 years.
 If these two pharaohs were actually one and the same, then Wah-ibre/Au-ibre Hor would have been appointed as co-regent very early in the reign of Senusret II.

-House of Judah (12th Dynasty)
+House of Benjamin (12th Dynasty)

 Methuseleh: Senusret III

-In Mesopotamia, he was first known as Gunganum, king of Lagash.
 At this time, Ibbi-Sin was king of the still powerful 3rd Dynasty of Ur.
 However, Ibbi-Sin was overthrown by one of his own ministers named Ishbi-Erra.
-It was said of Ishbi-Erra that he was "not of Sumerian seed."
+It was said of Ishbi-Erra that he was “not of Sumerian seed.”
 This was probably no more than name-calling.
 Ishbi-Erra had been a high-ranking minister of Ibbi-Sin.
 Senusret III evidently made an alliance with Ishbi-Erra and encouraged his rebellion.
 After Senusret III took possession of Ur, the daughters of Ishbi-Erra stayed on as high priestesses in that city.
-Moreover, Ishbi-Erra himself was allowed to retain the throne of Isin.
-As lord of all Mesopotamia, Senusret would later assume the lofty title of Suma-abum.
+However, it should no longer be concluded that this (non-Sumerian) Ishbi-Erra was also the founder of a new Sumerian kingdom in Isin.

 In the Bible, the long-lived Methuseleh dies one year before the Flood.
-After a sole reign of over 39 years, Senusret III died about one year before the cataclysmic flood of the Nile that occurred at the end of the 12th Dynasty in Egypt.aa The timing of Senusret's conquest is remarkable.
+After a sole reign of over 39 years, Senusret III died about one year before the cataclysmic flood of the Nile that occurred at the end of the 12th Dynasty in Egypt.[ii]
+The timing of Senusret’s conquest is remarkable.
 Only a year after his death, Egypt was itself overcome by uncontrollable flooding.
 Rather than bringing down the line of the Middle Kingdom pharaohs, it provided the impetus to make Mesopotamia the primary court once again.

-Noah: Amenemhet III
+Lamech and Noah: Amenemhet III

 Senusret III recorded the annual flood level of the Nile during the first eight years of his reign.
 When Amenemhet III was appointed co-regent, he assumed this responsibility.
 Many of these readings have now been destroyed, however enough remain to indicate that Egypt was being vexed with greater and greater amounts of river water during this time period.
 The troubled expressions on the faces of Amenemhet III and Senusret III suggest that there were more disastrous floods than beneficial ones.

-The chosen throne name (praenomen) of Amenemhet III was Ny-maatre, which means "Belonging to the Justice/Truth of (the god) Re."
+The chosen throne name (praenomen) of Amenemhet III was Ny-maatre, which means “Belonging to the Justice/Truth of (the god) Re.”
 His Babylonian name was Sumulael.
-The suffix "la-el" also means "belonging to God."
-Ny, or Noah II as he is called in the Bible,ae was the Patriarch who was forced to cope with the actual Middle Kingdom Flood.
+The suffix “la-el” also means “belonging to God.”
+Ny/Utna, or Noah II as he is called in the Bible, [kk] was the Patriarch who was forced to cope with the actual Middle Kingdom Flood.
 He was not entirely successful in this endeavor, and the statuary of his reign attempts to portray him as empathizing with the suffering of the people.
 However, in Mesopotamia there must have been much cause for rejoicing.
-An article of jewelry belonging to princess Merit, daughter of Senusret III, names Amenemhet III as "the good god, lord of both lands and all foreign lands."af The fortunes of Amenemhet III now lay beyond the borders of Egypt.
+An article of jewelry belonging to princess Merit, daughter of Senusret III, names Amenemhet III as “the good god, lord of both lands and all foreign lands.” [ll] The fortunes of Amenemhet III now lay beyond the borders of Egypt.

 Shem: Amenemhet IV